 How No-Fault Laws Affect Your Injury Claim

 A Huntington Uber and Lyft ridesharing accident lawyer with our firm will explain the laws that affect your claim in greater detail.
+(These FAQs from the NYS Dept. of Financial Services may also be helpful.)

-Recoverable Damages In Car Accident Claims
+Recoverable Damages in Car Accident Claims

 The degree of damages you sustained determines the amount of compensation your lawyer will seek in your claim or lawsuit.
 The damages that support your injury case will depend on how the accident affected you.